|

 CHOOSING A PAIN MEDICATION

-The following recommendations are general guidelines.
-If you have health or medical issues, please check with your personal physician or pharmacist before taking medication of any kind. • NSAIDs: Because of their convenience and widespread use, the first choice for an analgesic or antiinflammatory drug is likely to be an OTC NSAID such as ibuprofen (Advil®, Motrin®, Nuprin®), ketoprofen (Orudis-KT®), or naproxen (Aleve®).
+NSAIDs: Because of their convenience and widespread use, the first choice for an analgesic or anti-inflammatory drug is likely to be an OTC NSAID such as ibuprofen (Advil®, Motrin®, Nuprin®), ketoprofen (Orudis-KT®), or naproxen (Aleve®).
 Aspirin is also very effective for most minor conditions described here, though it is short-acting, and it may cause more GI upset than the NSAIDs.
+Don't forget that sports creams that contain methyl salicylate can also be applied directly to a sore joint or muscle.

-• Opiates: Because opiates do not possess antiinflammatory properties, they are best used for sports injuries in combination with aspirin or a NSAID.
+Opiates: Because opiates do not possess anti-inflammatory properties, they are best used for sports injuries in combination with aspirin or a NSAID.
 Of all the drug types discussed here, opiates are the strongest analgesics, so they are used when pain is moderate to severe.

-• When managing DOMS, or simple joint aches not related to any kind of specific injury: NSAIDs can be given for several days, up to a week.
+When managing DOMS, or simple joint aches not related to any kind of specific injury: NSAIDs can be given for several days, up to a week.
 If the problem does not resolve, then the athlete should rest the affected area; using a higher dose, or switching to a more potent drug will just cover up the problem.

-• For musculoskeletal injuries: One week should be considered the maximum time frame to self-medicate with a NSAID.
+For musculoskeletal injuries: One week should be considered the maximum time frame to self-medicate with a NSAID.
 Chronic use of NSAIDs should be discouraged, not only to reduce the risk of adverse reactions but also because the condition may require medical attention if it does not resolve within this time period.

-QUESTIONS REGARDING NSAIDs
+QUESTIONS REGARDING PAIN MEDICATIONS

 Q: When (in relation to the time of injury) should a NSAID be administered?